Skip to main content

 • music

 The music in the game is described as repetitive but not overly annoying, contributing to an overall positive experience.
-While it may lack variety, it does not detract significantly from gameplay.
+While it may not stand out, it complements the gameplay without detracting from it.

 • “The graphics and art on the cards are quite pleasant and not too overbearing, and the music is repetitive but not too annoying, making the game handle itself well.”